walterg85/walterg85/README.md

 - 👀 I’m interested in in doing great stuff!
 - 🌱 I’m currently learning PHP!
 - 💞️ I’m looking to collaborate on great projects...
-- 📫 Reach me at www.intelatlas.com...
+- 📫 Reach me at www.intelatlas.com or www.waltergonzalo.com.